 Most improvement theories and approaches tend to focus on the improvement of individual processes.
 The underlying assumption is that if you improve each process, then the system as a whole will be improved.
 Such approaches ignore the links that exist between processes and the emergent properties of the system.

 Goldratt’s Theory of Constraints, taken as a whole, is a collection of system principles, tools and techniques for solving problems and improving overall system performance, principally in the context of manufacturing.
-Here we are only concerned with the general theory itself, and then only really those elements that extend existing ideas surrounding Systems Thinking, as applied to organisations.
+Here we are only concerned with the general theory itself, and then those elements that extend existing ideas surrounding Systems Thinking, as applied to organisations.

 The Theory of Constraints is framed around the achievement of the goal of the organisation, or system.
 Its starting point is the assumption that managers and/or organisations know what their real purpose is, what goal they are trying to achieve as an organisation; where they stand in relation to that goal and the magnitude and direction of the change needed to move from the present state to where they want to be.

 Working on the assumption that an organisation is not presently achieving its goal, the question to ask is what is constraining it from achieving its maximum potential?
 The chances are that everyone in the organisation will have a different view.
-Who’s right and how would you know if they are right?
+Who’s right and how would you know if they are?

 The Theory of Constraints views systems as a series of chains, or networks of chains.
 Like a chain, the system’s performance is limited by the performance of its weakest link.
 The weakest link is the system’s constraint.
 There is only one constraint in a system at any given time.
-To improve the system it is necessary to focus on this.
+To improve the system it is necessary to focus on this one constraint.
 Once improved, the system will be stronger, but limited by the next order of constraint from the point of intervention.
 And so the process continues until the system is optimised, at least for a given set of external conditions.

 This has implications for improvement initiatives that involve numerous improvement teams and/or projects.
 If we accept Goldratt’s theory, then even if these teams are well focused, then only one will be working on the weakest link.
 The others are unlikely to deliver significant benefit unless they happen to coincide with the 2nd,3rd…order constraints, which seems unlikely.
 In addressing the first constraint, the system has changed sufficiently to undermine any previous analysis.